Team-MJSF/hotel-booking/backend/README.md

 The application supports three environments:

-- `development` - Used during development, enables automatic model syncing
+- `development` - Used during development environment
-- `test` - Used for running tests, uses a separate test database (DB_NAME_TEST)
+- `test` - Used for running tests
-- `production` - Production environment, requires manual migrations
+- `production` - Production environment

+All environments use database migrations for schema management.
+This ensures consistent database structure across different environments.

 Environment-specific database configurations are managed through environment variables.